rockettheme/docs/Docs/grav/themes/orion/particle_grav.md

 ---
-title: Phoenix: Grav Content Particle
+title: Orion: Grav Content Particle
-description: Your Guide to Recreating Elements of the Phoenix Demo for Grav
+description: Your Guide to Recreating Elements of the Orion Demo for Grav
-breadcrumb: /grav:Grav/!themes:Themes/phoenix:Phoenix
+breadcrumb: /grav:Grav/!themes:Themes/orion:Orion

 ---